amir-shehzad/auth_session_django/README.md

     - Requires session_id for authentication.
 Accessible only to logged-in users.

 - Reset Sessions URL (DELETE): `http://localhost:8000/reset_sessions`
-    - Requires session_id for authentication.
+    - For demo, this doesn't require authentication.
 Deletes all user sessions and logs users out.

 ## Contributing